 Certified copies of your previous academic transcripts which provide the grades that you have achieved.

-All ISD Masters applicants are required to submit a 5-7 page draft proposal on a research topic in which you are interested.
-All PhD applicants are required to submit a 10 page synopsis of your intended research.
+All ISD Masters applicants are required to submit a 5-7 page draft proposal on a research topic in which they are interested.
+All PhD applicants are required to submit a 10-page synopsis of their intended research.
 For details please refer to http://www.development-research.org/phd-international-development-studies/how-to-apply.html.
 A copy of all supporting documents must also be sent to firstname.lastname@example.org